top of page

 Mike is a Licensed Graduate Professional Counselor (LGPC), licensed by the Maryland Board of Professional Counselors and Therapists.
 He holds a Master’s degree in School Counseling from Loyola University Maryland and is certified as a Level 1 and Level 2 trained therapist in the Psychobiological Approach to Couples Therapy (PACT).
 He earned his Bachelor’s degree, a Master’s in Public Policy, and a Master’s in Education from the University of Maryland.

-I accept: Blue Cross Blue Shield
+I accept: Blue Cross Blue Shield and Cigna

 Fees: